Mapping a Network Drive

 Overview

-This article will detail how you can map a shared network drive that you have access to on both Windows 10 and macOS.
-If you are attempting to connect to a network drive that you access on campus, please ensure to connect to the respective VPN whether it be the TAMU VPN or TAMHSC VPN.
+This article will detail how to map a shared network drive on Windows 10, Windows 11, and MacOS.
+If you are attempting to connect to a network drive on campus, please ensure that you connect to the respective VPN, whether it be the TAMU VPN or the TAMHSC VPN.

 If you need access to a Texas A&M network drive from a personal computer or device, use Remote Desktop (RDP) to connect to your on-campus workstation.
 If you need RDP access, contact your departmental IT group.